notsniped/heckerbot/README.md

 To install for windows run windows_install.bat for linux run linux_install.sh

+# editor
+This repo contains a database editor, it can edit the data of a user like a users money amount or xp

 # features
 • A working currency system using pickle module